ComPath/ComPath-Template/README.rst

 ComPath Template Package
 ========================

-A template package for integrating new pathway databases to ComPath.
+A template package for integrating new pathway databases to `ComPath <https://github.com/compath/compath>`_.

 Package Structure
 -----------------